 * * * * *

-The Orange County and San Diego employment lawyers at Gehres Law Group are intimately familiar with employment law matters in California and work aggressively to protect the interests of our clients.
+The Orange County and San Diego employment lawyers at Gehres Law Library are intimately familiar with employment law matters in California and work aggressively to protect the interests of our clients.
 If you are an employer or employee with an employment-related legal question, call or write our trusted attorneys today for a free initial consultation or browse our website for more information.